AN EXCLUSIVE INTERVIEW WITH CHEF RAMONET MONTFORT

 I have also spent time working or learning about cuisine in Cambodia, Chicago, Barcelona, Istanbul and Ibiza.
 Travelling really makes you grow as a person, the bad and the good experiences combined…

 Can you tell us about the concept of your restaurant ‘Huerta y Huerta’ in Ruzafa?

 Being in Ruzafa and having more space inside as well as a terrace, ‘Huerta y Huerta’ allows me to exploit what perhaps could be called my culinary innovations to the max.
 This restaurant is my second in Valencia.
-In 2021, this will soon be our third anniversary in Ruzafa!
+In 2023, we are celebrating our fifth anniversary in Ruzafa!

 The restaurant offers a weekly menu of Mediterranean cuisine.
 In addition to offering 2 lunch menus and 1 evening tasting menu, we offer a menu where you can enjoy high quality meats and fish made on the grill.

 In the evenings, the idea is that every week there will be a combination of very traditional dishes from Valencia combined with touches of the chosen country of that week that I have visited on my travels.
 So, this could be Vietnam or Peru or a Caribbean country.
 The concept is known as ‘La Huerta del Mundo’.
 The cocktails reflect the country of that week.
 So, if it is Japan it will include ‘Saké’, for example.
 Regarding main dishes, a fusion that we will be including would be the classic Valencian dish ‘Fesols i Naps’ but with a Japanese ‘Ramen’ influence in the preparation & presentation.

 Tell us about your desserts…